rticommunity/rticonnextdds-examples/examples/connext_dds/batching/c++11/README.md

 1. The `<domain_id>`.
 Both applications must use the same domain id in order to communicate.
 The default is 0.

+2. How long the examples should run, measured in samples.
+The default is infinite.

-2. If `<turbo_mode>` will be used or not.
+3. If `<turbo_mode>` will be used or not.
 By default turbo mode is not enabled, so manual batching will be used.
 To activate the *Turbo Mode*, use the `--turbo` option.

-1. How long the examples should run, measured in samples.
-A value of '0' instructs the application to run forever; this is the default.

 ## Customizing the Build